psf/requests/docs/index.rst

 - Chunked Requests
 - Thread-safety

-Requests supports Python 2.6 — 3.5, and runs great on PyPy.
+Requests supports Python 2.6-2.7 and 3.3-3.5, and runs great on PyPy.

 The User Guide